Thank you for a spectacular Philly Fringe Festival! Stay tuned for information about 2026.

 A(mobile)DRIFT is a participatory art project organized by Street Road Artists Space in Cochranville, PA, inspired by the Fluxus movement and the City Centre walking score from Ways to Wander by Clare Qualmann & Claire Hind.
-Originally developed for the 2019 Common Field Conference in Philadelphia, its third iteration will take place September 20, 2025.

 Participants will travel from Center City Philadelphia to Street Road, observing, sketching, and photographing while reflecting on the changing urban-rural landscape, guided by questions about perception, movement, and place.

-The 2025 event begins at the site of the historic City Tavern, A Man Full of Trouble (127 Spruce St, Philadelphia, PA) and home to Succession Fermentory, blending art, history, and locally made ferments.
+The event begins at the site of the historic City Tavern, A Man Full of Trouble, home to Succession Fermentory, who blend art, history, and locally made ferments.
+We arrive at Street Road for the opening of the related exhibition Becoming Succession.
+In the spirit of this project, our drift will include a foraging stop, led by Keith Hartwig, to gather contributions to the exhibition.

 A(mobile)DRIFT explores and challenges traditional distinctions like urban vs. rural, emphasizing how these binary views obscure more complex, intertwined realities.
 It invites participants to engage thoughtfully with place, change, and the natural and built environments.

-For additional information visit www.streetroad.org or email hello@streetroad.org
+For additional information visit www.streetroad.org

 725 Street Road